Hello, and welcome to my online spaces - imagine this blog as an apartment with several rooms.

 For example, how can I trust journalists and gastronomers if the industry mainly pays them to push this or that restaurant?

-Will the chef's idolization as a star figure relent, and will cuisine and hospitality be back on centre stage?
+Will the chef's idolization as a star figure relent, and will cuisine and hospitality be back in centre stage?

 What is the role of hospitality in gastronomy and of gastronomy in hospitality?